knpuniversity/oo/knpu/episode2/centralize-connection.md

 ## Creating PDO

-But now, we need to find go to `index.php` and change the arguments we're passing to the `new ShipLoader()`.
+But now, we need go to `index.php` and change the arguments we're passing to the `new ShipLoader()`.
 We're not passing these three configuration pieces anymore.
 Copy those.
 Above this, create the `PDO` object. `$pdo = new PDO()` and paste in the arguments: